dev1ousss/be2_apifromspec/README.md

 ![linux_network](./misc/images/responses.png)

-Using the REST API you can exchange not only textual information, but also send data in special formats: XML, JSON, etc.
+Using the REST API, you can not only exchange textual information, but also send data in special formats: XML, JSON, etc.

 Yes, there are other API system architectures (JSON-PRC, XML-RPC, GraphQL).
 However, REST is still the most popular tool for building interaction between remote applications.

 #### How does REST work??
 The basic principle of the RESTful API is the same as the Internet.
 The client communicates with the server through the API when it needs a resource.
 Developers describe how the REST API is used by the client in the API documentation for the server application.
 The following are the basic steps of a REST API request:
 - The client sends a request to the server.
-Guided by the API documentation, the client formats the request so that the server understands it.
+Using the API documentation, the client formats the request so that the server understands it.
 - The server authenticates the client and confirms that the client has the right to make the request.
 - The server receives the request and processes it internally.
 - The server sends the response back to the client.
 The response contains information that tells the client whether the request was successful.
-The request also contains information requested by the client.
+The request also contains information that the client requested.
 - REST API request and response information can vary slightly depending on how developers design the API.

 ### What is a RESTful system?